soumya997/All-Object-Detection-Techniques-at-Once-/README.md

 ## Dataset Link:
 https://www.kaggle.com/soumya9977/cv-object-detecton-dataset

-<font color="green" size=3>Please upvote this kernel if you like it.
+<font color="red" size=3>Please upvote this kernel if you like it.
 It motivates me to produce more quality content  :)</font>